On cubulated relatively hyperbolic groups: Dehn filling, relative height, and a weak separation theorem

-\begin{defi}Let $H$, $L$ be relatively quasiconvex subgroups of the relatively hyperbolic group $(G,\mcal{P})$.
-The pair $H, L$ is said to be \emph{doubly peripherally separable} if the double coset $(H\cap P)(L\cap P)$ is separable in $P$ for any peripheral subgroup $P<G$ such that $H \cap P$ and $L \cap P$ are infinite. \end{defi} Our next theorem establishes weak separability for double cosets of doubly peripherally separable pairs of relatively quasiconvex subgroups under Dehn fillings.
-This extends \cite[Prop.~6.2]{gromanquasi}, where the peripheral subgroups are assumed to be abelian, and hence peripheral separability and double peripheral separability trivially hold.
-It also generalizes \cite[Thm.~6.4]{gromanimpr}, where it is assumed that the relatively quasiconvex subgroups are full (though they proved a result for several subgroups, and also allowing some finite subsets removed).
+Our next theorem establishes weak separability for double cosets of doubly peripherally separable pairs of relatively quasiconvex subgroups under Dehn fillings.
+This extends \cite[Prop.~6.2]{GrovesManning2021Quasiconv}, where the peripheral subgroups are assumed to be abelian, and hence peripheral separability and double peripheral separability trivially hold.
+It also generalizes \cite[Thm.~6.4]{Groves2018HyperbolicImproperly}, where it is assumed that the relatively quasiconvex subgroups are full (though they proved a result for several subgroups, and also allowing some finite subsets removed).

 \begin{thm} Let $(G,\mcal{P}=\corchete{P_1,\dots , P_n})$ be relatively hyperbolic and let $H, L < G$ be relatively quasiconvex and peripherally separable subgroups of $(G,\mcal{P})$ such that the pair $H, L$ is doubly peripherally separable.
 Also, let $S \subset\bigcup{\mcal{P}}\backslash \corchete{1}$ be a finite set and consider $a \in G\backslash HL$.